sectrean/di-kit/README.md

 	// ...
 })

-// Create and apply the middleware scopeMiddleware := dihttp.NewRequestScopeMiddleware(c)
+// Create and apply the middleware.
+// RequestService depends on *http.Request, so register it with each request scope
+// using WithRequestService.
+scopeMiddleware := dihttp.NewRequestScopeMiddleware(c,
+	dihttp.WithRequestService(),
+)
 handler = scopeMiddleware(handler)
 // ...
 ```